 Furthermore, if you have already made contributions for at least 60 months, you are allowed to continue contributing to the German pension system from anywhere in the world.

-This means that if you live in the EU/UK, or if you have paid into the German pension system for at least 60 months, you will not be eligible for a Refund of German Pension Contributions.
-This is because you are entitled to a German pension and the agreement allows you to make voluntary contributions even if you do not benefit directly from them.
+This means if you live in the EU/UK or have contributed to the German pension system for a minimum of 60 months, you do not qualify for a Refund of German Pension Contributions.
+This is because you are eligible for a German pension, and the agreement enables you to make voluntary contributions, even if you do not directly benefit from them.

-Additionally, the Refund of German Pension Contributions is made easy through our online tool in the form of a free eligibility check.
-These instruments are designed to evaluate your eligibility for a Refund of German Pension Contributions seamlessly and estimate the potential refund amount.
-The pension check ensures a transparent and straightforward process for examining your pension insurance records with the German pension fund and initiating a Refund of German Pension Contributions.
+In addition, Refund of German Pension Contributions is made easy through our online tool in the form of a free eligibility check.
+These tools are designed to seamlessly assess your eligibility for a Refund of German Pension Contributions and estimate the potential refund amount.
+The pension check ensures a transparent and straightforward process for checking your pension insurance records with the German Pension Fund and initiating a Refund of German Pension Contributions.